CORRIDA

 We recommend Garmin models because they are the ones we work with.
 However, there are many other pieces of equipment of enormous quality, precision and autonomy.

-What are the minimum GPS requirements to complete the test?
+What are the minimum GPS requirements to complete the race?

-The GPS must have at least the capacity to record records with 10.000 points.
-You should be able to change batteries at any time or have external power supplies.
-You do not need to have maps of Portugal to take the test.
-In some cases, some people even do without the map and just follow the line shown on the GPS screen.
+The GPS must be capable of recording at least 10.000 points.
+It must be possible to change the batteries at any time or have external power supplies.
+You don't need a map of Portugal to take part in the race.
+In some cases, some people even give up the map, in order to be guided solely by the line shown on the GPS screen.

 I have never “navigated” with a GPS.
 How do I know I'm on the correct route?

-A line below in a different color appears on the device.
-On top of this line there is a cursor indicating where to turn to continue your race along the drawn route.
+A line with a different color will appear on the device.
+On top of this line there’s a cursor indicating where to turn, to continue your race along the drawn route.

 Guiding yourself using GPS is much easier than you might imagine.
-There is equipment on the market that can be configured to warn you that you are about to change direction, using an audible signal.
+There is equipment on the market, that can be configured to warn you that you’re about to change direction, using an audible signal.

-The time barriers between support bases will be indicated in the participant guide to be sent days before the race.
+The cut times between AS, will be indicated in the Participant’s Guide, that will be sent days before the race.

-Yes, they exist.
-They will be indicated in the participant guide.
+Yes, there is.
+It will be indicated in the Participant’s Guide.

 If I don't have a support team, can I participate?